-His published research focuses on strategy execution, sustainability, family business and internationalisation theory, with a focus on how family firms survive over long period of time and internationalise their business.
+His published research focuses on strategy execution, sustainability, family business and internationalisation theory.
+Notably, his research explores the survival and internationalization strategies employed by family firms over long periods of time.

 Rattalino is in the steering committee of the NEWLEAD (Innovative Leadership and Change Management in Higher Education) consortium, an Erasmus+ funded initiative aimed at equipping university leaders to successfully steer complex institutional transformation agendas.

-Prof. Rattalino received his MSc cum laude and PhD in Business Administration from the University of Turin.
-He is also an alumnus of the GLOCOLL Program at Harvard Business School.
+Professor Rattalino completed his MSc cum laude and PhD in Business Administration at the University of Turin.
+Additionally, he is an alumnus of the GLOCOLL Program at Harvard Business School.

 Search the faculty